X

 Wieder das Übergeordnete.

-Drift öffnet das Fenster.
+Drifter öffnet das Fenster.
 Die anderen berühren ihre Haut.
 Und reagieren anders.
 Sie fühlen andere Möglichkeiten ihres Formwandels.
 Die offenen Poren, die haarige, unebene Oberfläche.
 Die metallischen Teile, die unter der Haut versteckt sind, bieten überraschende Momente.
-Drift besteht aus ungefähr 40% Metall.
+Drifter besteht aus ungefähr 40% Metall.
 Aber die meisten ihrer Körperteile sind menschlich - insgesamt ist Mensch sein eher zu einer Identitätsfrage geworden.

 Kann ein offen gebliebenes Fenster genug Beweis sein für eine Existenz?